Spl3en/NieRAutomataConcertSubtitles/README.md

 # NieR:Automata Concert Subtitles

+## How to download

+Go [in the release page](https://github.com/Spl3en/NieRAutomataConcertSubtitles/releases), and download the subtitles of your choice.

 ## How to use

 Drag & drop the subtitles file next to the video file in your file explorer.
 Open your video in VLC, and that's it.